jcal13/FizzBuzz/README.md

 * If `i` is divisible by 3, print 'Fizz'
 * If `i` is divisible by 5, print 'Buzz'
-* If `i` is divisibly by 3 and 5, print 'Fizz Buzz'
+* If `i` is divisible by 3 and 5, print 'Fizz Buzz'
 * Otherwise, print the value of `i`

 So, starting with `i = 1` and counting until `i = 6` we would get: